ovh/docs/pages/platform/kubernetes-k8s/backup-restore-pv-volume-snapshot/guide.en-us.md

 ---
-title: Backing-up and restore your Persistent Volume with Volume Snapshots on OVHcloud Managed Kubernetes
+title: Backing up and restoring your Persistent Volume with Volume Snapshots on OVHcloud Managed Kubernetes
-excerpt: Find out how to back-up and restore your Persistent Volume with Volume Snapshots on OVHcloud Managed Kubernetes
+excerpt: Find out how to back up and restore your Persistent Volume with Volume Snapshots on OVHcloud Managed Kubernetes
 slug: backup-restore-pv-volume-snapshot
 section: Storage
 order: 2